UKHO/tfmodule-azure-elastic-eventhub-logging/README.md

   elk_storage_account                   = var.elk_storage_account
   elk_storage_account_key               = var.elk_storage_account_key
   elk_namespace                         = var.elk_namespace # must be lower case
+  using_serilog                         = false # Adds expected keys if set to true and using Serilog, if using UKHO EventHub-Logging-Provider package set it to false

   depends_on = []
   count      = var.enable_evhns ?
 1 : 0